neo-project/docs/docs/en-us/tooldev/concept/transaction.md

 # Transaction

 Transaction is the basic operation model of the whole NEO network.
 Wallets, smart contracts and accounts interact with NEO network through transactions.
-The most basic function of a transaction is transfer.
+In NEO's P2P network, information is packed as `InvPayload` for transferring (Inv is abbreviation of Inventory).
+Different payloads have their special data, thus three types of inventory types are created. `InventoryType = 0x01` means transaction data is packed into `InvPayload`.
+Besides, there are block data package (`InventoryType = 0x02`) and consensus data package (`InventoryType = 0x03`).

-## **Structure**
+## Structure

 The basic data structure of a transaction is as following: